Joseph-Greenwell-III/CyberSecurity-Projects/README.md

 ---

 ## Acknowledgements
 This project was completed as part of a SOC Analyst capstone simulation.
-Special thanks to the course instructors and peers who provided post-analysis attacker overviews for validation and learning.
+Special thanks to the course instructor Johnny Johnson and peers who provided feedback for validation and learning.